StemboltHQ/solidus-adyen/README.md

 If all went well then you'll see logging output for Adyen's tests and will not see any notification of errors at the top of the page.

+For payments through HPP to redirect back to completed page, go to your configuration for the skin you're using and set the result urls to http://localhost:portnumber/checkout/payment/adyen for the Test Platform, and your site with the same path for the live patform.
+If you don't set this users will not be redirected back to your site after payment!

 ### Creating and Configuring the AdyenHPP payment method
 Next we will create a payment method that will use Adyen's hosted payment pages.
 Start by creating a new payment method within solidus (found at